Contact Us Forum Customers Area

 boolean asciiArmor = false;

-// should integrity check information be added
+// should integrity check information be added, set to true for compatibility with GnuPG 2.2.8+

 // sign and encrypt